Saas-Fee: In popular culture

-Saas-Fee was the location where the video for Wham!'s hit single Last Christmas was filmed in 1984.
+Saas-Fee was the location for the filming of the video of Wham!'s hit single Last Christmas in 1984.
 The cable car that they get into to go up the mountain is labelled with the name "Saas-Fee" in the typical Saas-Fee font.
 This appears to be an artistic device as the cable car, now replaced by a more modern version, runs between the edge of Saas-Fee and Felskinn which is considerably above the normal height for residential buildings.
-Saas-Fee is also the setting of the second part of André Gide's 1925 novel Les faux-monnayeurs where the village is described as a retreat far away from the societal pressures at the time.
-The famous ski chase scene in the 1969 James Bond movie On Her Majesty’s Secret Service was filmed in the Mittelallalin ski area above Saas-Fee.
+In 2024, the surviving cast and crew from the recording of the Last Christmas music video returned to the village for the unveiling of a pillar commemorating the song's 40th anniversary.